Best Environment Book for UPSC

 • CAQM has revised GRAP to strengthen measures to combat the deterioration of AQI in winter months.

-• It will come into force on 1st October 2023 in the entire NCR.
+• It came into force on 1st October 2023 in the entire NCR.

 Stage of Air Quality